selloween/selloween.eu/content/post/how-to-install-mtg-arena-on-linux.md

 author = "Selwyn"
 cover = "mtg-arena-on-linux.png"
 draft = "false"
-description = "A tutorial on how to install MTG Arena on Linux Debain 9 using PlayOnLinux. "
+description = "A tutorial on how to install MTG Arena on Debian using PlayOnLinux. "
 +++

-##
+## Play MTG Arena on Linux

-In this tutorial I will show you how to install **Magic the Gathering Arena ** on Ubuntu 18.04 and Debian Stretch using PlayOnLinux.
-The game is very playable at low settings on an i5-8250U with Intel UHD 620 onboard graphics and 12 GB of system memory.
-Surely the game can be played with high settings on more powerful hardware.
+In this tutorial I will show you how to install `Magic the Gathering Arena` on  Debian Stretch using PlayOnLinux.

+### My Setup
+I tested the game on following system and am amazed how well it works.

+* Thinkpad T480s
+  * Intel i5 8250U
+  * Intel UHD 620 onboard GPU
+  * 12 GB DDR4 Ram
+  * Game Resolution of 1920*1080
+  * Low graphic settings

+Depending on your hardware specs, the graphics settings will vary.
+Having a dedicated GPU will benefit gameplay.
+I am content playing on low settings without the need of dedicated graphics.

+## PlayOnLinux

 PlayOnLinux is a graphical frontend for Wine with which you can install Windows application on Linux.
 Wine emulates the Windows runtime environment by translating Windows system calls into POSIX-compliant system calls.